naman-ranka/AutonomousBotRaspberryPi/README.md

-# Raspberry PI Autonomous Bot
+# Raspberry Pi Autonomous Bot

 ![This is a image](/img/Lane_Following_R_Trim.gif)